antonio-pedro-alves-da-silva/Computer-Vault/notes/note-56.md

-- é o verbo avista na 3ª pessoa do singular do presente do indicativo ou na 2ª pessoa do singular do modo imperativo.
+- é o verbo avistar na 3ª pessoa do singular do presente do indicativo ou na 2ª pessoa do singular do modo imperativo.